 How to Fix Flash Drive That’s Empty But Has No Space?

-If your USB says it’s full, but no files are showing on your flash drive, it’s most likely a logical issue like filesystem errors or bad sectors.
-Filesystem errors and bad sectors aren’t exclusive to flash drives though.
-If you’re unable to access your SD card, that could also be potentially because of a logical issue.
+As we already said earlier, if you’re unable to access your SD card, that could be potentially because of a logical issue.
 However, they’re usually not very difficult to fix.

-- Start by launching the Command Prompt as an administrator.
+- Launch the Command Prompt as an administrator.
 To do this, search for cmd in the Start Menu and click on Run as administrator from the right pane.

-- Run the following command in the Command Prompt:
+- Run the following chkdsk command in the Command Prompt:

 chkdsk F: /r